 All works are designed in house using modern surveying techniques and the latest computer aided design technology.

 Other work carried out includes the maintenance of the cliff paths and slopes.

 Current and completed coast protection works around the district

 A major new £5 million scheme to stabilise cliffs along the Clacton and Holland-on-Sea coastline is being designed and planned.
-Consultation events have taken place and tenders will be sought early in 2018 with the aim to start construction later in the year with completion in March 2019.
+Consultation events took place last year with the aim to start construction in the spring with completion in March 2019.

 You can find out more about the completed Clacton-on-Sea to Holland-on-Sea Defence Project here.